Peopling of the Americas: Scholarly debate

+The Chiquihuite Cave in Mexico is a possible Upper Paleolithic archaeological site in the Astillero Mountains, Zacatecas State, in North-Central Mexico.
+Chiquihuite Cave may be evidence of early human presence in the Western Hemisphere up to 33,000 years ago.
+Stones discovered here, thought to be lithic artifacts, have been dated to 26,000 years ago based on more than 50 samples of animal bone and charcoal found in association with these stones.
+However, there is scholarly debate over whether the stones are truly artifacts, human-made tools that are evidence of human presence, or if they were formed naturally.
+No evidence of human DNA or hearths have been unearthed.

+In addition, some argue that evidence points towards human presence extending back 130,000 years near San Diego, California at the Cerutti Mastodon site, though this is outright rejected by the vast majority of scholars across multiple academic fields.
+Scholars such as David J. Meltzer have emphasized the fact that there are no verified archaeological sites in the Americas older than 16,000 years accepted by the academic community at large, which questions claims of sites being 20,000, 25,000, or even 130,000 years old.
+The Swan Point Archaeological Site located in eastern central Alaska has yielded the oldest evidence of human habitation that is not disputed, with artifacts at the site that have radiocarbon dates of 14,000 years, indicating the site was occupied around 12,000 BCE.

-The environment during the latest glaciation
+Environment during the latest glaciation

 Emergence and submergence of Beringia

 During the Wisconsin glaciation, the Earth's ocean water was, to varying degrees over time, stored in glacier ice.
 As water accumulated in glaciers, the volume of water in the oceans correspondingly decreased, resulting in lowering of global sea level.
 The variation of sea level over time has been reconstructed using oxygen isotope analysis of deep sea cores, the dating of marine terraces, and high-resolution oxygen isotope sampling from ocean basins and modern ice caps.
-A drop of eustatic sea level by about 60 to 120 m from present-day levels, commencing around 30,000 years BP, created Beringia, a durable and extensive geographic feature connecting Siberia with Alaska.
+A drop of eustatic sea level by about 60 to 120 m from present-day levels, commencing around 30,000 years before present (BP), created Beringia, a durable and extensive geographic feature connecting Siberia with Alaska.
 With the rise of sea level after the Last Glacial Maximum (LGM), the Beringian land bridge was again submerged.
 Estimates of the final re-submergence of the Beringian land bridge based purely on present bathymetry of the Bering Strait and eustatic sea level curve place the event around 11,000 years BP (Figure 1).
 Ongoing research reconstructing Beringian paleogeography during deglaciation could change that estimate and possible earlier submergence could further constrain models of human migration into North America.